-A New Jersey high school principal is being recognized as a hero, for donating bone marrow to a 14-year-old boy in France.
-44-year-old Derrick Nelson underwent the donation procedure at Bergen County in February, but unfortunately, quickly underwent a coma soon after.
+A New Jersey high school principal is recognized as a hero for donating bone marrow to a 14-year-old boy in France.
+44-year-old Dr. Derrick Nelson (principal of Westfield High School) underwent the bone marrow donation procedure at Hackensack University Medical Center in Bergen County in February 2019.
+Unfortunately, he quickly underwent a coma soon after.
 The man couldn’t move or speak and remained in that condition until he died on April 7, 2019.
-Authorities stated Nelson didn’t know who the boy was, but he was ultimately trying to help after learning he had matched with the boy.
+Authorities stated Dr. Nelson didn’t know who the boy from France was, but was ultimately trying to help after learning he had matched with him.

-Nelson’s family is in shock, stating they still don’t know what happened to their son, who is the father of a 6-year-old girl.
-Nelson served as principal since February 2017, previously vice principal of Westfield Junior High School (Roosevelt International School) since 2010.
+Dr. Nelson’s family was in shock about what happened to their son, who was the father of a 6-year-old girl.
+Dr. Nelson served as principal of Westfield High School since February 2017, previously vice principal of Westfield Junior High School (Roosevelt International School) since 2010.

-The father, who was a role model to many, was described as someone with immense character who was selfless.
-Besides his work with education, Nelson had served as an officer in the U.S. Army Reserve for more than 10 years.
+Dr. Nelson, who was a role model to many, was described as someone with immense character who was selfless.
+Besides his work with education, Dr. Nelson had served as an officer in the U.S. Army Reserve for more than 10 years.
 He had recently re-enlisted, after completing service in the Middle East.
-School Superintendent Dr. Margaret Dolan stated Nelson was a gift to Westfield High and had a strong moral compass.
+School Superintendent Dr. Margaret Dolan stated Dr. Nelson was a gift to Westfield High and had a strong moral compass.

-The beloved principal is survived by his fiance, his 6-year-old daughter, and his parents.
-Westfield Public School will have counselors on hand to speak with students and parents about how to deal with the death of a loved one.
+The beloved principal is survived by his fiancee (Sheronda Braker), his 6-year-old daughter, and his parents in New Jersey.
+Westfield Public School had counselors on hand to speak with students and parents about how to deal with the death of a loved one.

-It looks like Nelson lived 44-years of joy.
+It looks like Dr. Nelson lived 44-years of joy.
 Rest in Peace, soldier.

 Editor’s note: This article was originally published on April 10, 2019.